FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: Results

-An interesting side observation is that our reproduced SCGPT on Llama-3.1-70B-Instruct marginally surpassed the original implementation using GPT-3.5-turbo ($93.60$ vs $93.42$~\footnote{ The scores on GPT-3.5-turbo were obtained from the original paper \cite{manakul-etal-2023-selfcheckgpt}.}).
-Furthermore, for passage-level detection, Llama achieved a better Pearson correlation coefficient than the GPT-3.5-turbo ($83.12$ vs. $78.32$~\footref{footnote:original-scores}), while the Spearman correlation coefficient remained at a similar level ($78.65$ vs. $78.30$~\footref{footnote:original-scores}).
-This indicates that contemporary open-source models can exceed the performance of previous closed models.
+An interesting side observation is that our reproduced SCGPT (Prompt) with Llama-3.1-70B-Instruct marginally surpassed the original implementation using GPT-3.5-turbo ($93.60$ vs $93.42$~\footnote{ The scores on GPT-3.5-turbo were obtained from the original paper \citep{manakul-etal-2023-selfcheckgpt}.}).